Breeding Location:

 Range and Habitat

-Yellow-footed Gull: Endemic to the shores and marine waters of the Gulf of California, also wanders north to the Salton Sea in southern California after the breeding season.
+Yellow-footed Gull: This species is endemic to the shores and marine waters of the Gulf of California in northwestern Mexico.
+In its non-breeding season, individuals wander north to the Salton Sea in southern California and also the Pacific Coast of the Baja Peninsula.
+Preferred habitats include sandy and rocky islands.

 Breeding and Nesting